Grunler/devops-course/contributions/course-automation/augustjo-grunler/README.md

 1. The feedback is substantiated meaning that the word count is at least 500 words, and if the word count is above 1000 then the feedback is considered remarkable.
 The Github Action uses input variables so that the limits can be modified in future course offerings as required.
 2. The feedback should be submited 4 days before the submission deadline of the task.
 As this deadline might also be subject to change in future course offerings we decided to let the course administration set the deadline for the **feedback** as an input to the Github Action.

-The action triggers when a pull request is made or synchronized and when the files that are modified matches this path in the devops structure `**/feedback/**/README.md`.
-This means that if someone adds their feedback in the README (which they should) of their folder in the feedback folder, this action will trigger and check the requirements.
-After the feedback is checked by the action the action will produce a pr comment on the person submiting feedback's pr stating weather the feedback is sufficient or not.

 ## Usage
 ### Inputs
 The inputs of the actions are: